Operating principles for night shelters

 Many individuals experiencing homelessness or rough sleeping are either themselves immunosuppressed or have a health condition which makes them vulnerable to infections, or they are regularly in close contact with someone who is at higher risk from infections.

-In addition, people experiencing homelessness or sleeping rough may be eligible for a COVID-19 autumn vaccine and flu vaccine due to their age (65 years and over) or clinical condition (as laid out in the Immunisation Green Books chapters for COVID-19 and Influenza).
+In addition, people experiencing homelessness or sleeping rough may be eligible for a COVID-19 autumn vaccine and flu vaccine due to their age (65 years and over) or clinical condition (as laid out in the Immunisation Green Book’s chapters for COVID-19 and Influenza).

 For operational expediency and in line with public health recommendations, wherever possible COVID-19 and flu vaccines should be administered at the same time.
 Providers should make every effort to support people to become fully vaccinated against COVID-19.

-Where vaccination is outreached, and it is not feasible to assess eligibility (for example due to high levels of undiagnosed or unrecorded chronic disease), some vaccination teams may choose to offer vaccine as a universal offer to maximise coverage and uptake in eligible groups.
+Where vaccination is outreached, and it is not feasible to assess eligibility (for example due to high levels of undiagnosed or unrecorded chronic disease), some vaccination teams may choose to offer vaccines as a universal offer to maximise coverage and uptake in eligible groups.

 Find further information and guidance about supporting people to take up the vaccine.